KMint1819/cuda-diffusion/README.md

 1. Integrate pytorch & cuda-c
     1. ~Find necessary modules from the ControlNet code to make sure what we need to implement~
     1. ~Find out how to connect the C++ code to pytorch~
+1. ~Implement the operations in an AttentionBlock~
+    1. ~Conv1D~
+    1. ~QKV~
-1. Implement the operations in an AttentionBlock
+1. Implement the cuda operations in an AttentionBlock
     1. Conv1D
     1. QKV
 1. Profiling